 Mild Weather – The Best Time to Elope in Grand Junction

 The most mild weather in Grand Junction is March/April in the spring and October/November in the fall.
 The winters are mild, with only about a foot of snowfall on an average year.
-For this reason, the spring and fall are the most recommended time to elope in Grand Junction to get the best weather.
-Spring brings blossoming orchards in Palisade and temperate weather in the desert, and fall leaves begin to change throughout the valley in October.
+For this reason, the spring and fall are the most popular and recommended times to elope in Grand Junction to get the best weather.
+You should note that we are known for being windy in the spring, but that makes for great photos with your veil blowing in the wind!
+Spring also brings blossoming orchards in Palisade and temperate weather in the desert, while our fall leaves begin to change throughout the valley in October (and on the Grand Mesa in mid-September.)

 Higher Elevation Weather

-The best area for couples seeking snow is the Grand Mesa through the winter, where Powderhorn Ski Resort offers skiing, or the top of the Mesa where you can find Nordic skiing, ice fishing, and snowshoeing.
-The Grand Mesa is also a nice reprieve from the heat of the summer, often only getting into the 80s, with lakes to cool off in or paddleboard on!
-The Grand Mesa, being higher elevation and more of a “mountain” climate, also has an abundance of wildflowers in the summer.
+The best place in the area for couples seeking snow is the Grand Mesa through the winter, where Powderhorn Mountain Resort offers skiing, or the top of the Mesa where you can find Nordic skiing, ice fishing, and snowshoeing.
+The Grand Mesa is also a nice reprieve from the heat of the summer in the valley, where the Mesa often only reaches into the 80s for high temps with over 300 lakes to cool off in or paddleboard/canoe on!
+The Grand Mesa, being higher elevation and more of a “mountain” climate, also has an abundance of wildflowers in the summer – most notably in July and August.

 Wildflowers & Peach Blossoms